University Technology Plan

 Connectivity.
 Connectivity between systems must be provided.
 There are two issues, networking of the campus itself, and connection of the campus to the outside world.
 Both must provide adequate bandwidth.
 This requires cabling (or wireless alternatives), hardware (servers, routers, etc.), a good Internet service provider and constant professional staff monitoring.

 Discipline-specific equipment.
 Many disciplines require non-computer technology.
-This includes such diverse items as a gas chromatograph for Chemistry, an optical spectrum analyzer for Physics, lighting equipment for Speech and Theatre, and recording equipment for Recording Industry.
+This includes such diverse items as a gas chromatograph for Chemistry, an optical spectrum analyzer for Physics, lighting equipment for Theatre and Dance, and recording equipment for Recording Industry.

 Library.
 In addition to housing a lab, the MTSU library has special hardware requirements (notably servers) and software needs (notably databases).
 Servers will require upgrades at intervals of 3-5 years.
 Database updates will be required annually.
 Professional library staff must be available to support this software.
 Support is also required for the hardware.

 Master Classrooms.
 A master classroom is equipped with a teacher's workstation, a computer projector, a network connection and other enhancements.
 It may or may not contain student workstations.
 It is intended as an area in which classes are scheduled, but a master classroom with student workstations may sometimes be used as a lab.
 In master classrooms computer, projection and audio equipment must be replaced at intervals of 3-5 years.
 Software updates may be required as often as annually.
 Staff must be available to provide assistance, to monitor equipment use and to perform maintenance.

 1. Provide infrastructure to support existing computer users.
 Specifically

 - Appropriate and sufficient connectivity (on campus and to the outside world), and appropriate and sufficient staff to support connectivity.